brimdata/zed/k8s/dev-on-eks.md

 ```
 kubectl get pod
 ```
-To see the unique name of your running zqd pod.
+This will show the unique name of your running zqd pod.
 Copy that name for the following troubleshooting steps.
-If the status of the pod in 'Error' of 'ImagePullBackoff' (or something else not good), then you can get details with:
+If the status of the pod is 'Error' or 'ImagePullBackoff' (or something else not good), then you can get details with:
 ```
 kubectl describe pod zqd-56b46985fc-bqv87
 kubectl logs zqd-56b46985fc-bqv87 -p